Kerollmops/spo2/README.md

 # SpO₂

-SpO₂ is a monitor for Kubernetes pods.
+SpO₂ is a monitor for any program using the HTTP protocol.
 For more detail and background, see the [blog post announcing the release of the project](https://blog.meilisearch.com/spo2-the-little-dynamic-monitoring-tool/).

 (In medicine, SpO₂ refers to oxygen saturation levels in blood and is used as a measure of a person's health.
 O₂ is the scientific designation for an oxygen atom.)